 CATHOLIC STUDIES 10: Understanding the Call to Evangelize The Catholic Studies 10 curriculum focuses in part on the role and importance of evangelization.
 Students examine what it means to be called to evangelize and consider how and why the Church evangelizes.

 Prerequisite: Catholic Studies 90

 CATHOLIC STUDIES 20: Exploring the Joy of a Catholic Identity The Catholic Studies 20 curriculum focuses in part on the role and importance of Catholic identity.
-Students examine what it means to live as a disciple of Christ and how this affects the way that one lives one's life.
+Students examine what it means to live as a disciple of Christ and how this affects one's choices in life.

 Prerequisite: Catholic Studies 10

-CATHOLIC STUDIES 30: Embracing Spiritual and Religious Life Focuses on the discernment of God's personal call to us, the development of our consciences, our relationship with the Holy Spirit, and our relationships with others as we respond to Jesus's invitation to live in covenant with God.
+CATHOLIC STUDIES 30: Embracing Spiritual and Religious Life The Catholic Studies 30 curriculum focuses in part on the discernment of God's personal call to us, the development of the conscience, our relationship with the Holy Spirit, and our relationships with others as we respond to the invitation of Jesus to live in covenant with God.

 Prerequisite: Catholic Studies 20